REST - /v1/batch

 batch.add_data_object(object_to_add, "Author", "36ddd591-2dee-4e7e-a3cc-eb86d30a4303")

 This can also be applied to adding references in batch.
-Note that sending batches, especially references, skips some validation on object and reference level.
-Adding this validation on single data objects like above makes it less likely for errors to pass without discovering.
+Note that sending batches, especially references, skips some validations at the object and reference level.
+Adding this validation on single data objects like above makes it less likely for errors to go undiscovered.